-“In your [Tic:Toc’s] case, it’s 22 minutes, and that's why you'd go to Tic:Toc to get your finance.
+“In your [Tic:Toc’s] case, it’s the same day, and that's why you'd go to Tic:Toc to get your finance.
 Because it puts your buyer on an even footing.”

-“A vendor is always looking for the best terms and the best price, and if you can get a loan in 22 minutes, you put yourself on even footing to those making cash offers.”
+“A vendor is always looking for the best terms and the best price, and if you can get a loan the same day you apply, you put yourself on even footing to those making cash offers.”

 So – which is the better option?